Flutterish/Hitokori/README.md

 # Hitokori
 Hitokori ( fire and ice ) is a custom [osu!](https://github.com/ppy/osu) ruleset based on `A Dance of Fire and Ice`.
-Click and hold to the rythm to watch the dance unfold!
+Click and hold to the rhythm to watch the dance unfold!

 # Features
 Hitokori offers a variety of mods to spice up gameplay.
 Most of them are the same ones you'd exect from any other game mode, the unique ones are: